5 Best Gun Belts for Concealed Carry [2023 Guide]

 The Beltman 1.5" belt is the benchmark to measure all other belts against.

-It has excellent stiffness, and an effortless attractiveness that doesn't scream for attention.
+It has excellent stiffness.
+It has good looks that don't scream for attention.

 |